Meson (software): Language

-The syntax of Meson's build description files (the Meson language) borrows from Python, but is not Python: It is designed such that it can be reimplemented in any other language; for example, muon is a C implementation and Meson++ is a C++ implementation – the dependency on Python is an implementation detail.
+The syntax of Meson's build description files, the Meson language, borrows from Python, but is not Python.
+It is designed such that it can be reimplemented in any other language; for example, muon is a C implementation, and Meson++ is a C++ implementation.
+The dependency on Python is an implementation detail.

-The Meson language is intentionally not Turing complete, and can therefore not express an arbitrary program.
+The Meson language is intentionally not Turing-complete, and therefore can not express an arbitrary program.
 Instead, arbitrary build steps beyond compiling supported languages can be represented as custom targets.

 The Meson language is strongly typed, such that builtin types like library, executable, string, and lists thereof, are non-interchangeable.
 In particular, unlike Make, the list type does not split strings on whitespace.
 Thus, whitespace and other characters in filenames and program arguments are handled cleanly.

 Speed and correctness

-As with any typical buildsystem, correct incremental builds is the most significant speed feature (because all incremental progress is discarded whenever the user is forced to do a clean build).
+As with any typical buildsystem, correct incremental builds are the most significant speed feature (because all incremental progress is discarded whenever the user is forced to do a clean build).

 Unlike bare Make, the separate configure step ensures that changes to arguments, environment variables and command output are not partially applied in subsequent builds, which would lead to a stale build.

 Like Ninja, Meson does not support globbing of source files.
-By requiring all source files to be listed in the build definition files, the build definition file timestamps are sufficient to determine if the set of source files has changed, thereby ensuring that removed source files are detected.
+By requiring all source files to be listed in the build definition files, the build definition file timestamps are sufficient to determine whether the set of source files has changed, thereby ensuring that removed source files are detected.
 CMake supports globbing, but recommends against it for the same reason.

 Meson uses ccache automatically if installed.
 It also detects changes to symbol tables of shared libraries to skip relinking executables against the library when there are no ABI changes.
-Precompiled headers are supported, but requires configuration.
+Precompiled headers are supported, but require configuration.
 Debug builds are without optimization by default.

 Features

 A stated goal of Meson is to facilitate modern development practices.
-As such, Meson knows how to do unity builds, build with test coverage, link time optimization etc without the programmer having to write support for this.
+As such, Meson knows how to do unity builds, build with test coverage etc. without the programmer having to write support for this.

 Subprojects

-Meson can automatically find and use external dependencies via pkg-config, CMake, and project-specific lookups, but this only finds installed dependencies, which Meson can not do anything about.
+Meson can automatically find and use external dependencies installed on the user's system via pkg-config, CMake, and project-specific lookups.

 Alternatively, or as a fallback, a dependency can be provided as a subproject – a Meson project within another, either contained or as a download link, possibly with patches.
 This lets Meson resolve dependency hell for the convenience of casual users who want to compile the project, but may contribute to software bloat if a common installed dependency could have been used instead.
 The mode favored by Linux packagers is therefore fallback.

 Meson supports Meson and CMake subprojects.
 A Meson build file may also refer to the WrapDB service.

-Comparison of dependency resolution use cases in different build systems

 Cross compilation

 Cross compilation requires extra configuration, which Meson supports in the form of a separate cross file, which can be external to the Meson project.

+Installation directory setup

+Setting the library installation directory on x86_64 Unix is handled automatically by Meson, but not by other tools such as Autotools.